r-mahoney/Obsidian-LLM-Plugin/README.md

     <img src="README_images/filledassistant.png" alt="filled out settings for openAI assistant">
   </p>

-  Once you have created an assitant, the form will become blank again and you can head over to the settings tab where you will now see your assistant listed in the models drop down.
+  Once you have created an assistant, the form will become blank again and you can head over to the settings tab where you will now see your assistant listed in the models drop down.
 Selecting your assistant will allow you to interact with the files you just uploaded by going back to the prompt screen
   <p align="center">
     <img src="README_images/dropdownassistant.png" alt="assistant shown in settings model dropdown">
   </p>